auth0/auth0-deploy-cli/README.md

 ```

 #### Organize your repository
-There is more extensive documentation online for how the files are expected to be laid out to work with the source control configuration utilities [here](https://auth0.com/docs/extensions/github-deploy)
+There is more extensive documentation online for how the files are expected to be laid out to work with the source control configuration utilities [here](https://auth0.com/docs/extensions/github-deploy).

+If you already have an existing tenant, you can dump your configuration in the right format using the [auth0-dump-config](https://github.com/xurei/auth0-dump-config).

 Here is a simple overview: